-Nature Connections: Schedule two thematically-related field trips to any Nature Net site/s and receive funds towards your second bus trip (see below).
+Nature Connections: Schedule two thematically-related field trips to any Nature Net site/s and receive funds towards your second bus trip (see examples below).

-Complete an on-line application to receive up to $80/bus to offset the bus expense for your second trip (or your shared mentor trip).
+Grant recipients receive up to $80/bus to offset the bus expense for your second trip (or your shared mentor trip).
 Funds are limited, so apply now!

 Below are some suggestions for topically-related field trip sequences.
 These suggestions, however, are only a beginning.
 Let your imagination and classroom needs dictate your Nature Connection.
 Call or e-mail your unique ideas and we will be happy to discuss them with you.

 It is recommended that these sequences of two or more field trips be scheduled on separate days or at different times of the school year; this allows time to integrate the experiences into your curriculum.

 A partial list of examples of Nature Connections field trips: